Blueberry Banana Bread

 Glaze:

 - Add the powdered sugar to a medium bowl, along with two tablespoons of milk and the vanilla extract.
 Mix until fully combined with no lumps.
 If the mixture is too thick, add one more tablespoon of milk.
-I like the glaze on the thicker side yet pourable, so it will look white and shiny, not transparent.
+I like the glaze on the thicker side, yet pourable, so it looks white and shiny, not transparent.

 - After the bread has cooled, drizzle the icing over it with a fork or spoon.